usmanahmedgoraya/min-e-learning/README.md

 ### **Course List with Search & Filter**
 - Displays all available courses in a grid or list format.
 - Users can:
-  - Search by course name, instructor, or keyword.
+  - Search by course name, or keyword.
   - Filter by category, price range, and rating.
   - Sort results by relevance, newest, or highest rated.